MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 The Customers section contains information about your customers organized by Profiles and Segments.

 ### Profiles
 Once you've connected to a data source, AI for Customer Insights creates some customer profiles and categories based on your industry type.
+Under **Customers**, select **Profiles**.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-profiles75.png "Generated customer profiles")